imanghafoori1/laravel-microscope/README.md

 - It is created to be **smarter than phpstorm** and other IDEs in finding errors.
 - It is created to **understand laravel run-time** and magic.
-- It does **not show you stupid false errors**, all the errors are errors.
+- It does **not show you stupid false errors**, all the reported cases are really errors.
 - Even If you have written a lot of tests for your app, **you may still need this**.
 - **It can refactor your code**, by applying `early returns` automatically.
 - It is written from scratch to yield the **maximum performance** possible.